gaehlerm/SoftwareEngineering/README.md

 On the other hand, having an independent tester has some advantages as well.
 He doesn't know about the weaknesses of the code.
 Instead he writes more explorative tests.
 These tests might find bugs that were not expected by the developers as they are in areas of the code they were not expecting to contain bugs.
 Additionally the developers are usually over confident about the quality of their code.
 They think the code is better than it actually is.
 This is why it is good to have an independent tester who is not biased by the code.
 Furthermore, independent testers are usually closer to the customer and write tests that are closer to the actual use case.

 Tests should be written as early as possible.
 This is not only true for unit tests, but also for functional tests.
 Writing tests at the end of a project has the drawback that possible issues will be very hard to resolve as the whole software is nearly finished and making changes has become very difficult and possibly expensive.
-As a general rule of thum, the price of fixing a bug increases exponentially with time.
+As a general rule of thumb, the price of fixing a bug increases exponentially with time.

 // get an image without copy right
 <img src=images/costs.png width="300">